jasongrimes/grimesit-mm/_pages/about.md

 Though I have no employees, there is no such thing as a one man band in business or technology.
 I'm supported by a network of friends and experts in systems, design, development, and business as needed.

-I'm a fixer.
+I am a fixer.
 A pragmatist.
 I like to solve useful problems.

 Can I solve a problem for you?
 [Contact me](/contact/).